Vince Hill: Later years

 In 2004, Hill was diagnosed with prostate cancer and underwent successful keyhole surgery.
 A year later, following a routine blood test, it was discovered he also had chronic myeloid leukaemia.
 Following extensive treatment, the illness was brought under control.
 His autobiography, Another Hill to Climb (Bank House Books), written in collaboration with Nick Charles, was released in 2010.

 Hill came out of semi-retirement in April 2012 to make a successful return to the stage for one night only in which he performed in a big band night at Ronnie Scott's Jazz Club.
 Hill said, "It was an absolute success — we sold out and I got a standing ovation.
 At that point, I just thought, "I've finished, that'll do me."

 Athol, Hill's only son, was found dead, aged 42, in January 2014.
 Hill and his wife Annie, who died in September 2016, lived at their Oxfordshire home, close to the River Thames.

 Hill came out of retirement again in March 2018, when he returned to the stage in The Good Old Days of Variety at the Cast in Doncaster.
 Later that year, in September, Hill appeared in his 'Final Farewell Show' at the Kenton Theatre in Henley-on-Thames.
 In December 2018, Hill was billed to host an event celebrating the BFI's Missing Believed Wiped at 25 at BFI Southbank.

 In December 2019, it was reported that Hill was to play Baron Hard-Up in Cinderella 2 – The Mrs Charming Years at the Kenton Theatre in Henley-on-Thames.
 Hill became a Patron of the Macular Society in October 2010.
 Hill suffered from AMD from 2011; this was a major reason for his reluctantly retiring from live performances.
-In support of the society, Hill donated all proceeds from sales of his Legacy greatest hits CD to the Society to help beat macular disease.
-Hill also released a limited edition 2021 charity calendar, with proceeds going to the Macular Society.
-In August 2021, it was revealed via Twitter that Hill had recently suffered a stroke.
+In support of the society, Hill donated all proceeds from sales of his Legacy greatest hits CD to the society to help beat macular disease.
+He also released a limited edition 2021 charity calendar, with proceeds going to the Macular Society.
+In August 2021, it was revealed via Twitter that he had recently suffered a stroke.

 Hill died at home in Henley-on-Thames on 22 July 2023, at the age of 89.